What is Friends of the Cheat?

 Can I volunteer?

 Yes!
-Besides the satisfaction of helping a great cause, volunteers earn free entry, a discounted fest shirt, onsite camping privileges, and free food and drinks at the Volunteer Cafe.
+Besides the satisfaction of helping a great cause, volunteers earn free entry, onsite camping privileges, and free food and drinks at the Volunteer Cafe.
 Check out the Volunteer page for more info.

 Who should I contact for more information?